Cleanroom Classification

 The requirements for Cleanroom Grades C (ISO 7) and D (ISO 8) have not changed: airborne particulates should be measured at both ≥ 0.5 µm and ≥ 5.0 µm.

-Learn how our Advisory Services Team can help you with your cleanroom classification and qualification.
+Learn how the PMS Advisory Team can help you with your cleanroom classification and qualification.

 Explore Other Topics